 However, Osama’s genius did not lie in his masterminding of terrorist attacks, but in making a two-pronged appeal.
 First advocating a defensive jihad against “what we have done and are doing in the Islamic world and not because of who we are and how we run our political, economic, and social systems.”
 And secondly by having been perceived as “a heroic and holy man who lives and works only to protect his brethren and preserve their faith… a combination of Robin Hood and St. Francis of Assisi, an inspiring, devout leader,” rather reminiscent of the Prophet Muhammad.11.

-Understanding the combined force of these strategies, combined with the lack of a legitimate claim on power from a core state, bin Ladin occupied an important and influential role in the Arab-Islamic world beyond the resources and capabilities of his organization.
+Understanding the combined force of these strategies, combined with the lack of a legitimate claim on power from a Core State, bin Laden occupied an important and influential role in the Arab-Islamic world beyond the resources and capabilities of his organization.
 Or, framed another way, the resources and capabilities of his business.
-Because, like all men with a cult-like religious appeal, Osama bin Ladin can be examined as a Salesman.
+Because, like all men with a cult-like religious appeal, Osama bin Laden can be examined as a Salesman.

 The basic role of a Salesman is to “persuade us when we are unconvinced of what we are hearing.”12 In the context of Tipping Points, to sell us on an idea, to get us to buy into it and embrace it.
 It is hard to imagine that any great ideology, either religious or political, spread without first being hucked by a Salesman.